Frank VanderSloot Speaks to Idaho Legislators About Medical Debt Reform

 We want to make clear that we believe that people should pay their bills.
 Doctors and hospitals have the right and the need to collect for services rendered.
 We will not be helping people avoid paying legitimate bills.
 But, going forward, we will be defending people from unscrupulous, unreasonable, or unnecessary attorney fees.
 We will also work to get Idaho’s laws updated to protect citizens from unscrupulous attorneys.

 Anyone with medical bills who is treated unfairly by any collection company from Southeast Idaho is a candidate for this protection.
-If you are such an individual, or know of such an individual please contact us confidentially at 208-534-2208 or idahomedicaldebt@gmail.com.
+If you are such an individual, or know of such an individual please contact us confidentially at 208-534-2208 or [email protected].
 Or post publicly on our Facebook site “Idaho Medical Debt.”

 The above words are my opinions derived from the facts as I understand them.

-If you have medical debt, do your upmost to pay it.
+f you have medical debt, do your upmost to pay it.

 If you have attorneys coming after you to collect it, contact us.